Generation of mechanical cat-like states via optomagnomechanics: Conclusions

 \section{Conclusions}

-We present a two-step scheme to prepare a cat-like state of mechanical motion in an OMM system.
+We present a two-step pulse scheme to prepare a cat-like state of mechanical motion using an OMM system.
 By applying a two-tone microwave drive field to the magnomechanical system, the mechanical mode is prepared in a squeezed thermal state in the first step.
-After turning off the microwave dirves, by further sending a weak red-detuned optical pulse to the optomechanical cavity, $k$ phonons can be subtracted from the squeezed mechanical mode conditioned on the detection of $k$ anti-Stokes photons from the cavity output field, which results in a mechanical cat-like state.
-More phonons subtracted from the squeezed state leads to a higher fidelity with the cat state, but a smaller successful probability.
-The work may find applications in macroscopic quantum studies and quantum sensing and in the test of collapse models.
+By further sending a weak red-detuned optical pulse to the optomechanical cavity in the second step, $k$ phonons can be subtracted from the squeezed state conditioned on the detection of $k$ anti-Stokes photons from the cavity output field, which results in a mechanical cat-like state.
+More phonons subtracted from the squeezed state correspond to a higher fidelity to the cat state, but a lower successful probability.
+The work may find applications in macroscopic quantum studies, quantum sensing, and the test of collapse models.